tmnarine/techml/rpi/spigotpi/README.md

 ## Assembler Implementation

-The assembly for the Spigot PI algoritm is show below.
+The assembly for the Spigot Pi algoritm is show below.
 There is learning curve to reading assembly code so I used the following to help:

 - Symbolic names for registers : PARAM0 .req r0
 - Symbolic names for constants : .set N, 25